quinlan-lab/constraint-tools/README.md

       Path to a directory to store results in.
 ```

-## Output

-A specification of the sequence-dependent mutation model in json format.

-## Data
+## Input

 Sorted, block compressed, and indexed vcf, maf, gtf and fasta files can be found at:

 ```
 /scratch/ucgd/lustre-work/quinlan/u6018199/constraint-tools/data
 ```

+## Output

+A specification of the sequence-dependent mutation model in json format.

 ## TODO